 High levels of molybdenum can cause joint problems in the hands and feet with pain and lameness.
 Molybdenum compounds can also cause liver changes with elevated levels of enzymes and cause over-activity of the thyroid gland.
 Repeated or prolonged exposure to acids may result in the erosion of teeth, swelling and/or ulceration of mouth lining.
 Irritation of airways to lung, with cough, and inflammation of lung tissue often occurs.
 Extended exposure to inorganic fluorides causes fluorosis, which includes signs of joint pain and stiffness, tooth discolouration, nausea and vomiting, loss of appetite, diarrhoea or constipation, weight loss, anaemia, weakness and general unwellness.
 There may also be frequent urination and thirst Hydrogen fluoride easily penetrates the skin and causes destruction and corrosion of the bone and underlying tissue.
 Ingestion causes severe pains and burns in the mouth and throat and blood calcium levels are dangerously reduced.
-TOXICITY IRRITATION EPA Method 200.8 Standard 3-B Not Available Not Available TOXICITY IRRITATION Inhalation (rat) LC50: 1276 ppm/4hr^[2] Eye (human): 50 mg - SEVERE hydrofluoric acid Inhalation (rat) LC50: 319 ppm/1hr^[2] ΤΟΧΙΟΙΤΥ IRRITATION nitric acid Not Available Inhalation (rat) LC50: 625 ppm/1ht^[2] TOXICITY IRRITATION Not Available Dermal (rabbit) LD50: >8300 mg/kg^[1] antimonv Oral (rat) LD50: 100 mg/kg^[2] TOXICITY IRRITATION dermal (rat) LD50: >2000 mg/kg^[1] Not Available molybdenum Oral (rat) LD50: >2000 mg/kg^[1] 1.
-Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
-Value obtained from manufacturer's SDS.
-Unless otherwise specified data Legend: extracted from RTECS - Register of Toxic Effect of chemical Substances HYDROFLUORIC ACID (liver and kidney damage) [Manufacturer] for hydrogen fluoride (as vapour) For acid mists, aerosols, vapours Test results suggest that eukarvotic cells are susceptible to genetic damage when the pH falls to about 6.5.
+TOXICITY IRRITATION ICP Multielement Calibration Standard 6 Not Available Not Available TOXICITY IRRITATION Inhalation (rat) LC50: 1276 ppm/4hr[2] Eye (human): 50 mg - SEVERE hydrofluoric acid Inhalation (rat) LC50: 319 ppm/1hr[2] TOXICITY IRRITATION nitric acid Not Available Inhalation (rat) LC50: 625 ppm/1h\t[2] TOXICITY IRRITATION arsenio Oral (rat) LD50: 763 mg/kg[2] Not Available TOXICITY IRRITATION molybdenum dermal (rat) LD50: >2000 mg/kg[1] Not Available Oral (rat) LD50: >2000 mg/kg[1] TOXICITY IRRITATION wate Not Available Not Available Legend: 1.
+Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.\ Value obtained from manufacturer's SDS.
+Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances HYDROFLUORIC ACID (liver and kidney damage) [Manufacturer] for hydrogen fluoride (as vapour) For acid mists, aerosols, vapours Test results suggest that eukarvotic cells are susceptible to genetic damage when the pH falls to about 6.5.
 NITRIC ACID The material may cause severe skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of vesicles, scaling and thickening of the skin.
 Oral (?)
-LD50: 50-500 mg/kg [Various Manufacturers] HYDROFLUORIC ACID & No significant acute toxicological data identified in literature search.
-MOLYBDENUM HYDROFLUORIC ACID & The material may produce severe irritation to the eye causing pronounced inflammation.
+LD50: 50-500 mg/kg \ [Various Manufacturers] Arsenic compounds are classified by the European Union as toxic by inhalation and ingestion and toxic to aquatic life and long lasting in the environment.
+ARSENIC WARNING: This substance has been classified by the IARC as Group 1: CARCINOGENIC TO HUMANS.
+Tumorigenic - Carcinogenic by RTECS criteria.
+HYDROFLUORIC ACID & No significant acute toxicological data identified in literature search.
+MOLYBDENUM & WATER HYDROFLUORIC ACID & The material may produce severe irritation to the eye causing pronounced inflammation.
 NITRIC ACID HYDROFLUORIC ACID & Asthma-like symptoms may continue for months or even years after exposure to the material ends.
 NITRIC ACID HYDROFLUORIC ACID & The material may produce respiratory tract irritation, and result in damage to the lung including reduced lung function.
-NITRIC ACID -Carcinogenicity 0 Acute Toxicity 0 Skin Irritation/Corrosion -Reproductivity Serious Eve ~ STOT - Single Exposure \bigcirc Damage/Irritation Respiratory or Skin \bigcirc STOT - Repeated Exposure \bigcirc sensitisation Mutagenicity \odot Aspiration Hazard 0 - Data available but does not fill the criteria for classification Χ-Legend: - Data available to make classification
+NITRIC ACID $\bigcirc$ Acute Toxicity -Carcinogenicity Skin Irritation/Corrosion Reproductivity 0 Ý Serious Eve ~ STOT - Single Exposure $\bigcirc$ Damage/Irritation Respiratory or Skin